05nelsonm/kmp-tor-resource/README.md

 More details about how things are compiled can be found [HERE](docs/COMPILATION_DETAILS.md)

-### Jvm/Node.js Supported Operating Systems & Architectures
+### Supported Operating Systems & Architectures for Jvm, Kotlin/Js, & Kotlin/WasmJs

 |                 | aarch64 | armv7a | ppc64le | riscv64 | x86 | x86_64 |
 |-----------------|---------|--------|---------|---------|-----|--------|